 NW Michigan Orchard Farmlife in the 50′s & 60′s

-Horticulture.
-That is what I said my father did, once I discovered the word in a list of vocations in a secondary education assessment, it was a test to see what vocation would best suit my interests and talents.
+Horticulturist.
+That is what I said my father was.
+I discovered this fancy term for farmer from my guidance counselor after a secondary education assessment, a test to see what vocation would best suit my interests, talents, abilities.
 As an aside, …Read the Rest